dotnet/templating/docs/Conditional-processing-and-comment-syntax.md

 ### Samples

-In this sample, according to the value of the `enableVerbose` symbol, an environment variable is set as true.
+In this sample, according to the value of the `enableVerbose` symbol, an environment variable is set to true.

 ```cmd
 rem #if enableVerbose